fuzzylogicxx/sofrito/README.md

 # sofrito
-A front-end boilerplate with some advanced typographic, layout and build elements
+A savoury front-end base with advanced typographic, layout and build ingredients.